UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 C1CC1N2C=C(C(=O)C3=CC(=C(C=C32)N4CCNCC4)F)C(=O)O.C1=CC=NC(=C1)C2=CC(=CC(=N2)C3=CC=C(C=C3)Br)C4=CC(=CC=C4)Br.Cl[Cu]	139238590	LOBDEDALVBTKKY-UHFFFAOYSA-M
 ...
 ```
-_executed on 2020.06.17, total count was 364._
+_tested on 2020.06.17, total count was 364._

+> PubMed --> PubChem Compound (MESH search)
+> Description: Search PubMed for ("ionic liquids"[MESH] AND imidazolium"), then retrieve linked PubChem Compounds (Entrez link pubmed_pccompound).

-We can also perform text queries in PubMed and retrieve linked PubChem Compounds:
+We can also perform text queries in PubMed and retrieve linked PubChem Compounds.
+Note that in the below script we searched for "ionic liquids" in the [MESH] field and Imidazolium in any field.
+Since this query requires two pairs of quotes, we have to escape the internal quotes in order for the query to be interpreted correctly.

 ```console